Bumstriker112/UW-Madison-Stats-Club-Data-Challenge-Falll-2025/README.md

 ---

 #### Question 2
-Which goods and services show strong correlations in their trade flows?
+Which commodities show strong correlations in their trade flows?
 Do changes in imports/exports of one good systematically move with others?

 > **Example Methods:**